-A major component of the Own Funds of the Atlas Group and the PCC is that of Tier 1 Capital, which include:
+A major component of the Own Funds of the PCC is that of Tier 1 Capital, which include:

 - a) Paid-in Ordinary Share Capital of the highest quality Own Funds which can be relied on to absorb losses on a going-concern basis.
-Such shares are issued directly by Atlas Holdings Limited and the PCC with the prior approval of its shareholder and, where applicable, of the Atlas Core and cell shareholders, and ultimately the approval of the MFSA. - b) Reconciliation Reserve which is the resultant variance in Own Funds between the Solvency II and the IFRS Balance Sheet with an allowance for Deferred Tax Assets/ Liability movements is also to be factored in the Group's and the PCC's (where applicable) Own Funds total as Tier 1 Capital. - c) Other Reserves which include reserves in equity being the resultant movement in property revaluation under IFRS as per the Group's Audited Annual Financial Statements. - d) Retained Earnings which include accumulated profit reserves after the payment of dividends as confirmed through the Group's and the PCC's Audited Annual Financial Statements. - e) Functional Currency Exchange Reserve which is the resulting difference between functional and reporting currencies arising from the cellular operations.
+Such shares are issued directly by Atlas Holdings Limited and the PCC with the prior approval of its shareholder and, where applicable, of the Atlas Core and cell shareholders, and ultimately the approval of the MFSA. - b) Reconciliation Reserve which is the resultant variance in Own Funds between the Solvency II and the IFRS Balance Sheet with an allowance for Deferred Tax Assets/ Liability movements is also to be factored in the PCC's (where applicable) Own Funds total as Tier 1 Capital. - c) Other Reserves which include reserves in equity being the resultant movement in property revaluation under IFRS as per the Group's Audited Annual Financial Statements. - d) Retained Earnings which include accumulated profit reserves after the payment of dividends as confirmed through the Group's and the PCC's Audited Annual Financial Statements. - e) Capital Contributions which allow for shareholders to top up capital with reserves.
+Such contributions do not give rise to any increased rights the shareholder may have arising from issued shares. - f) Functional Currency Exchange Reserve which is the resulting difference between functional and reporting currencies arising from the cellular operations.
 Such reserve is also audited on an annual basis by the external auditors.

-As per the Commission Delegated Regulation 2015/35 on Solvency II, the Atlas Group's boards may consider in future the use of Share Premium accounts and Capital Contributions as a form of Own Funds eligible as Tier 1 Capital.
-It may also make recommendations to the Atlas Holdings Limited Board to accept such capital instruments.
+As per the Commission Delegated Regulation 2015/35 on Solvency II, Atlas' board may in future consider the use of Share Premium accounts and further Capital Contributions as a form of Own Funds eligible as Tier 1 Capital.
 Under regulation the PCC is obliged to seek regulatory approval for such instruments.

-Another component of the Own Funds of the Group and the PCC is that of ancillary own funds qualifying as Tier 2 Capital.
-Preferred instruments by the Group are in the form of unpaid ordinary share capital.
-Under special circumstances the Group's Board will also consider Letters of Credit.
+Another component of the Own Funds of the PCC is that of ancillary own funds qualifying as Tier 2 Capital.
+Preferred instruments by Atlas are in the form of unpaid ordinary share capital.
+Under special circumstances the Board will also consider Letters of Credit.
 It is the responsibility of the Board to review and ensure the substance and ultimate financial strength underlying the capital instruments which qualify as ancillary own funds under Tier 2 capital.